crmcarecloud/api-php-client/docs/Api/CampaignsApi.md

 Collection of campaigns

-Get information about all available campaigns
+Get information about all available campaigns.

 ### Example
 ```php